-The RTA must be signed by both the family and the owner.

-The owner may submit the RTA on behalf of the family.
+The RTARFTA must be signed by both the family and the owner.
+The owner may submit the RTARFTA on behalf of the family.

-Completed RTA (including the proposed dwelling lease) must be submitted as hard copies, in-person, by mail, or by fax.
+Completed RTARFTA (including the proposed dwelling lease) must be submitted as hard copies, in-person, by mail, via email, or by fax.

-The family may not submit, and RRHA will not process, more than one (1) RTA at a time.
+The family may not submit, and RRHA will not process, more than one (1) RTARFTA at a time.

-When the family submits the RTA RRHA will review the RTA for completeness.
+When the family submits the RTARFTA RRHA will review the RTARFTA for completeness.

-If the RTA is incomplete (including lack of signature by family, owner, or both), if the dwelling lease is not submitted with the RTA or the unit is not ready for an inspection at the time the RTA is submitted, RRHA will notify the family and the owner of the deficiencies.
+If the RTARFTA is incomplete (including lack of signature by family, owner, or both), if the dwelling lease is not submitted with the RTARFTA or the unit is not ready for an inspection at the time the RTARFTA is submitted, RRHA will notify the family and the owner of the deficiencies.